 Taking quality, price, operator ease, bucket width and lift height into consideration, the Swisher 15714 Universal Dump Bucket on Amazon is my hands-down top recommendation!
 It has a universal design so that it will fit & work great on just about any ATV, UTV or Mower.

-This Swisher ATV dump bucket on Amazon is a high quality unit - at the right price - and it consistently rates 4.5 or 5 stars on ATV user forums.
+This Swisher ATV dump bucket on Amazon is a high quality unit - at the right price.

 Here's why I heartily recommend it: The Swisher 15714 has a good, wide 44" bucket opening and it's made of thick 1/8" steel.
 And it's Made in the USA, which I really like too!